 “He’s just like a pet at home but if you try and cross him that’s where you’re going to run into trouble.”

 “Police dogs feed off your feelings so if I get an adrenaline rush he does as well.
 There’s a trigger for everything with these dogs.”

 In the line of duty, Vader has leapt into moving cars, rappelled down steep terrain and confronted potentially violent offenders.
 A lot of his work involves routine patrols – so it’s lucky Vader shares that canine love for a ride in the car.
 But no – he’s not allowed to put his head out the window.

 Later this year, Vader will receive a medal recognising his five years police service.

-LISTEN Click on the red arrow to hear Sergeant Dave Raymond talk about working with Vader, what makes a good police dog, and the relationship between police sergeant and police dog
+Listen to Sergeant Dave Raymond talk about working with Vader, what makes a good police dog, and the relationship between a police sergeant and a police dog.